-There are many different treatments, which can help with Raynaud's.
+There are many different treatments that could help with Raynaud's.
 You may need to try using a combination of them, either together, or separately at different times of the year to find a regime that works for you.
-Your doctor or specialist nurse will recommend some treatments for you to try first, however if you decide you want to try different ones (particularly the prescription medications) then you can take this information to your GP who will be able to prescribe a different treatment.

 You only need to choose one of these ways of getting GLA.
-Many people find that GLA is very effective, however it may take up to eight weeks to get full benefit.
+Many people find that GLA is very effective, however it may take up to eight weeks to see the full benefit.
 If there is no benefit after taking GLA for 3 months then stop and try something else.

-Hawthorn, cayenne, magnesium, horse chestnut, dong quai, and prickly ash are also often used for treatment of circulation problems and some people report benefits in Raynaud's Phenomenon.
-You should speak to a complementary therapy specialist for advice on dose.
+Ginger, hawthorn, cayenne, magnesium, horse chestnut, dong quai, and prickly ash are also often used for treatment of circulation problems and some people report benefits in Raynaud's Phenomenon.

 All the above treatments should be avoided if you are taking warfarin or other blood-thinning treatments, and all should only be trialled in consultation with your primary care provider, particularly if you're taking any other medications.

 Dietary changes to try to help Raynaud's Phenomenon include increasing consumption of omega-3 oils and antioxidant vitamins (particularly C & E).
 Using and eating more traditionally warming foods such as ginger, cayenne peppers and chillies can also help.